 In addition to treating common neurosurgical disorders in children, we have active, comprehensive programs for traumatic brain injury (TBI), spasticity, epilepsy, hypothalamic hamartoma (HH), neuro-oncology, brachial plexus injury and craniofacial surgery.

 The pediatric neurosurgery fellowship provides you with extensive educational experience in the care of pediatric neurosurgical cases, including:

 - Comprehensive and multidisciplinary management of patients with life-threatening neurological illness

 - Integration of surgical therapies into the clinical management of pediatric patients

 Each member of our neurosurgery team believes in the education of fellows, who are the future of the pediatric neurosurgery subspecialty.
 We support the goals and objectives of the program and participate in scholarly activities.
-Our faculty includes four pediatric neurosurgeons (three board-certified, one board-eligible by the American Board of Neurological Surgery and two already boarded by the American Board of Pediatric Neurological Surgery).
+Our faculty includes five board-certified neurosurgeons.
+Four are full-time pediatric faculty and the fifth specializes in complex spine and splits time between a pediatric and adult practice.

 Applicants for the pediatric neurosurgery fellowship must have:

 - Completion of an ACGME or AOA accredited residency in a neurosurgical training program in the United States or Canada